astronomer/docs/astro/set-up-ci-cd.md

 :::warning

-When you do a full image deploy of your Admin repo, like to upgrade a Deployment runtime, it also updates DAGs by default.
-This means that if the Admin repository has an empty DAG folder, your Deployment DAGs are erased by the image deploy.
+When you do a full image deploy of a repository, it also updates DAGs by default.
+This means that if you deploy your project configurations and it doesn't have your most recent DAG code, your Deployment's current DAGs are erased or reverted by the image deploy.
+Therefore, Astronomer recommends ensuring that any DAG changes are simultaneously updated in the repository where you manage project configurations.

 :::